texadactyl/jacotest.go/README.md

 ### User-specified JVM Options (jacotest -x -u)

 The command-line option -u allows the user to supply options for JVM execution.
-When accompanying -x, this has the effect of passing the specified parameters to the JVM execution of every test case in addition to -the normal -ea and -classpath parameters.
+When accompanying -x, this has the effect of passing the specified parameters to the JVM execution of every test case in addition to the normal -ea and -classpath parameters.

-Make sure that the particular JVM understands the option specified!
+Make sure that the particular JVM understands the command-line option specified!

 ### Running a Single Test Case (manual)